Select Page

 What is the Purpose of an Acceptable Use Policy?

-Acceptable use policies are a fundamental part of information security and a document that can render proof of “due diligence.”
+Acceptable use policies are a fundamental part of information security and a document that can prove “due diligence.”
 These regulations provide safety for the network and protect sensitive customer data in the event of regulatory breach audits.
-The regulations can also protect a company’s brand from reputation damage caused by a data breach.
+They can also protect a company’s brand from reputation damage caused by a data breach.

 The actions of consumers, vendors, contractors, and employees could pose a risk to your organization.
-The main purpose of AUP regulations is to safeguard your business from potential damage by anyone with access to your systems.
+The main purpose of AUP regulations is to safeguard your business from potential damage by anyone with access to your systems, which is why it is critical to have an acceptable use policy for employees.

 Because the policies apply to everyone in the organization—with no exceptions—this applies to upper management position leaders as well.
 Any member of a company—regardless of position or responsibilities—could potentially cause severe problems for the company if they are careless when using the internet.